michaelsproul/ens-search/README.md

 party
 ```

-...running the tool yields the top names which are 2-word permutations of this list:
+...running the tool yields the next available names which are 2-word permutations of this list:

 ```
 $ ./run.sh example.txt 2